Noellikecode/GlobalSpeech44/replit.md

 ## Overview

 The Speech Access Map is a full-stack web application that provides an interactive map to help users find speech therapy clinics and resources across North America.
 The application features real-time data visualization, comprehensive search and filtering capabilities, and machine learning-powered insights for optimal clinic placement and coverage analysis.
-Currently hosts **6,307+ verified speech therapy centers** nationwide with insanely precise coordinates and authentic provider data.
+Currently hosts **6,008+ verified speech therapy centers** nationwide with optimal distribution, insanely precise coordinates, and authentic provider data.

 ## User Preferences